How to visualize the BFE bases used to make your coefficients

 This is easy with pyEXP.
 Each of the three main basis types supported

-member function that returns the basis functions in
+a getBasis member function that returns the basis functions in

 their native geometry.